graphql-devise/graphql_devise/README.md

 #### Locale customization
-For your convenience, the `graphql_devise.confirmations.send_instructions` locale setting supports the `%{email}` variable in case you would like to include it in the resend confirmation intructions for the user.
+For your convenience, the `graphql_devise.confirmations.send_instructions` locale setting supports the `%{email}` variable in case you would like to include it in the resend confirmation instructions for the user.

 ### Authenticating Controller Actions
 Just like with Devise or DTA, you will need to authenticate users in your controllers.